Holic75/Baldurs-gate-dnd-3.5/README.md

 – Alignment restricted to any non-lawful.
 – Worse Sneak attack progression: 1d6 at level 1 + 1d6 every 3 levels thereafter.
 – May only distribute 15 skill points per level (25 at level 1) among thieving skills.
+– Does not receive bonus feats at levels 4, 12, 20 and 25 as trueclass thieves do.
 – May not use the Set Snare ability.

 ### BARD